glynnbird/cloudantclient/README.md

 ### Database helper

-If you're doing a lot of work with known database, then the `db(dbName)` helper can save some typing:
+If you're doing a lot of work with the same database, then the `db(dbName)` helper can save some typing:

 ```js
 const db = client.db('mydb')